RBGE-Herbarium/RBGE-Herbarium.github.io/docs/data-entry/taxon-form.md

 - **Taxonomic Rank** - enter the rank of the Taxon you are adding e.g. the rank would be **species** for Bellis perennis.
 The available options are presented in the dropdown list.
 Currently the default is the next rank below the parent.
 - **Is Accepted** - this is a read only field for the taxonomic status of the name and this is not edited within the Taxon form.
 The taxonomy of names are managed separately in the Taxon Tree.
 - **Author** - enter the author of the Taxon.
-Use the standard form and check in IPNI if unsure.
+Enter the Author of the name as it was found in the online resource.
+Copy and paste the author from online resource.
+Please ensure to copy this across exactly with any full stops at the end of the author name as they are often abbreviated to a standard form that is internationally recognised.
+  - There should not be any spaces between initials and the last name.
+  - There should be a space between the second bracket and the author name after the brackets
+  - If there are any accents or other diacritical in the name, copying and pasting should ensure that they are maintained in the record.
+  - If you see the same name in two resources, but one resource has additional authors in the name, either in brackets (parenthetical authors), or prefixed by ex or in, please include these in the Author field.
+Ask if unsure.
+  - If you see the same name in two resources but the author abbreviation is different, please use the abbreviation in IPNI if possible.
+Ask if unsure.

 - **LSID** - enter the Life Sciences Identifier (LSID) or equivalent for other taxonomic groups in here.
 Example of an LSID from IPNI below.
   ![image](https://user-images.githubusercontent.com/6713716/174129301-47a82242-b7af-4de1-919e-0c7e266b791e.png)